levizwannah/mpesa-sdk-php/readme.md

 *If you are using a till number, then the `till` key is required, otherwise only the business short code is required.*

-> Note: *The business short code is the same as the Paybill number.
+> Note: *The business shortcode is the same as the Paybill number.
 For till numbers, it is different.*

 ```php
 require('path/to/vendor/autoload.php');